Normal viscosity and Viscous resuspension of non-Brownian suspensions: Conclusions

 \section{Conclusions}

 We reported in this paper numerical data on viscous resuspension of buoyant particles in both the vorticity and the shear direction, together with direct determination of normal stresses in homogeneous shear flow of non-buoyant particles.
-The resuspension data is in good agreement with experimental results from the literature, and also with the normal stresses obtained in homogeneous conditions.
-It leads unambiguously to the conclusion that, at steady state, weight is balanced by the divergence of a stress to which both contacts and lubrication contributes.
+Resuspension profiles are consistent with the normal stresses obtained in homogeneous conditions.
+At steady state, weight is balanced by the divergence of a stress to which both contacts and lubrication contributes.
+Resuspension simulations allow to obtain very efficiently a large and robust set of data but we emphasized that on the top of the resuspended bed, strong volume fraction gradients cannot be accounted by a continuum approach.

 The accuracy of the results and the large range of volume fraction investigated let empirical expressions be proposed for the normal stress components.
 These expressions differ significantly from the ones proposed earlier, both qualitatively and quantitatively.
 First, the normal stress ratio are not constant, they greatly depend on the volume fraction.
-In the semi-dilute regime the normal stress is much larger in the shear direction than in the vorticity direction.
+In the semi-dilute regime, the normal stress is much larger in the shear direction than in the vorticity direction.
 Conversely, a spherical tensor is enough to describe the normal stresses in the concentrated regimes ($\sigma_{11} \simeq \sigma_{22} \simeq \sigma_{33}$).
 Second, none of the earlier proposed expressions can account for the normal stress components in the full range of volume fraction.
 In particular we find that $\sigma_{22}$ and $\sigma_{33}$ decrease sharply below $\phi\sim 0.35$, when contacts and lubrication contributions tend to cancel out.
 These features were evidenced by the numerical simulations and are reflected in the new empirical relations.

+Though mainly focused on the viscous limit, we also observed inertial effects when the particle Reynolds number was overset above $5\times 10^{-3}$.
+The resuspensed height of the bed increased significantly as compared to the viscous limit, i.e. effective normal stress was increased due to inertia.
+Part of the available experimental data in the literature were obtained above this limit at high Acrivos numbers.
+Therefore, previously reported relations for $\sigma_{33}$ need therefore to be taken with caution, especially at low volume fractions.
+Above $\mathcal{R}e_p \sim 5\times 10^{-3}$, normal stress are functions of both $\phi$ and $\mathcal{R}e_p$ and both were varied at the same time in the experiments.
+This observations partly explained the discrepancy between experimental results, and clearly ask for systematic studies in order to extend normal stress models to moderate Reynolds numbers.